django-cms/django-cms/docs/how_to/install.rst

 For more information on using django CMS for managing web content, see :doc:`/user/index`.

-To deploy your django CMS project on a production webserver, please refer to the `Django documentation <http://docs.djangoproject.com/en/dev/howto/deployment/>`_.
+To deploy your django CMS project on a production web server, please refer to the `Django documentation <http://docs.djangoproject.com/en/dev/howto/deployment/>`_.

 .. _official documentation: http://docs.djangoproject.com/en/stable/topics/templates/